pm7y/AzureEventGridSimulator/README.md

 }
 ```

+### Topic Settings

+- `name`: The name of the topic.
+It can only contain letters, numbers, and dashes.
+- `port`: The port to use for this address.
+The topic will listen on `https://0.0.0.0:{port}/`.
+- `key`: The key that will be used to validate the `aeg-sas-key` or `aeg-sas-token` header in each request.
+If this is not supplied then no key validation will take place.
+- `subscribers`: The subscriptions for this topic.

+### Subscriber Settings

+- `name`: The name of the subscriber.
+It can only contain letters, numbers, and dashes.
+- `endpoint`: The subscription endpoint url.
+Events recieved by topic will be sent to this address.
+- `disableValidation`:
+  - `false` (the default) subscription validation will be attempted each time the simulator starts.
+  - `true` to disable subscription validation.

+#### Subscription Validation

+When a subscription is added to Azure Event Grid it first sends a validation event to the subscription endpoint.
+The validation event contains a `validationCode` which the subscription endpoint must echo back.
+If this does not occur then Azure Event Grid will not enable the subscription.
+Azure Event Grid also supports manual validation via a `validationUrl` which is sent with the `validationCode` in the initial validation message.

+More information about subscription validation can be found at [https://docs.microsoft.com/en-us/azure/event-grid/security-authentication](https://docs.microsoft.com/en-us/azure/event-grid/security-authentication).

+The Azure Event Grid Simualator can mimick this behaviour using the `validationRequired` setting.

+- `false` (the default), subscription validation will be disabled.
+- `true`, a subscription validation event will be sent to the subscriber when the simulator starts.
+The subscription will not accept events until it is successfully validated.

-### Filtering Events
+#### Filtering Events

-Event filtering is configurable using the filter model defined here: https://docs.microsoft.com/en-us/azure/event-grid/event-filtering.
+Event filtering is configurable on each subscriber using the filter model defined here: https://docs.microsoft.com/en-us/azure/event-grid/event-filtering.
 This page provides a full guide to the configuration options available and all parts of this guide are currently supported.
 For ease of transition, explicit limitations have also been adhered to.

-Filters are configured in the `appsettings.json` file, at the subscriber level.
 Extending the example above to include a basic filter which will only deliver events to the subscription if they are of a specific type is illustrated below.

 ```json
 {
   "topics": [